Helpful tips

 1 Practice how to multitask.
 Whether you’re learning how to play the piano, use a computer program, or multitask, practice is essential to mastering the skill.
 2 Set Priorities with Multitasking Management.
 3 Use Tools to improve Multitasking skills.
 4 Shift multitasking to single tasking.

-READ ALSO: Which laptop is best for taking notes?
+READ ALSO: Which sport is best cricket or football?

 Is ‘effective multitasking’ an oxymoron?